-In 2019-2020, the target of 90% was met and exceeded as 100% of students met or exceeded standards with their project according to rubric standards determined by EDL faculty and demonstrated the ability to complete a study of best teaching practices in a selected core area of practice.
+Analysis.
+In AC 2019-2020 the target was met.
+In AC 2019-2020, the target of 90% was met and exceeded as 100% of students met or exceeded standards with their project according to rubric standards determined by EDL faculty and demonstrated the ability to complete a study of best teaching practices in a selected core area of practice.
 The analysis of the 100% student achievement for this SLO confirmed that candidates were successful exhibiting creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline.